Deliciously hearty homemade meatloaf – Everyone’s favorite comfort food!

 Meatloaf has its origins in ancient Rome, where it was known as ‘isicia omentata’.
 It was a mixture of ground pork, pepper, pine nuts, and various spices, all wrapped in a caul fat and cooked.

-READ: Hearty and heartwarming turkey pot pie recipe
+READ: Comforting and budget-friendly homemade chicken pot pie recipe

 The dish made its way to Germany in the Middle Ages, where it was referred to as ‘laeberkloese’ or ‘liver cheese’.
 From there it made its way to England, where it was referred to as ‘meatloaf’ or ‘meat paste’.